 Dr. Freundel shares: “I could more easily travel back and forth, which allows me to shorten the length of some of my assignments, take a couple of days off, and then come back instead of being stuck up there for weeks.”

-She also found that local locum tenens assignments allowed her to better manage her household duties, making home owning less stressful.
+She also found that local locum tenens assignments allowed her to better manage her household duties, making home-owning less stressful.

 “There are things you need to do, like pay bills and keep up with house stuff.
 If you are away for a significant period of time, I would have no one to take over those chores.
 Now, it is a lot easier.”

-A tangible opportunity for professional development
+Tangible opportunity for professional development

 Dr. Cormican has found great satisfaction in the perspectives he’s gained from his local locum tenens placements.